wilson-boca/web-scraping/README.md

 ### Installing

-Installing virtualenvwrapper
+To install virtualenvwrapper
 ```
 $ sudo pip install virtualenvwrapper
 $ sudo gedit ~/.bashrc or ~/.zshrc

-Add this in the end of file and reopen the terminal
+Add this piece of code in the end of file and reopen the terminal:

 $ export WORKON_HOME=$HOME/.virtualenvs
 $ source /usr/local/bin/virtualenvwrapper.sh
 ```

-Installing requirements
+To install requirements
 ```
 $ mkvirtualenv web-scraping --python=python3
 $ workon web-scraping